 As a consultant to some of the most successful companies in South Africa, working with teams at all levels of work, I can share with you that most employees feel like their work is not suitably recognised and/or appreciated – and at the same time, most managers feel like they are doing a great job at recognising and appreciating their people.
 Even great leaders have people working with them who don’t feel appreciated, so working for recognition is not a good strategy.

 Instead, change focus.
 Work towards mastery, not recognition.
 Now there is something that is guaranteed.
 Hard work might not give you recognition but it will definitely give you progress and mastery.
 When you eventually become a master at what you do, elevation will be the reward for your diligence.

-Two: Becoming a passionate problem solver will ensure your employability.
+2. Rules of Successful Corporate Career: Becoming a passionate problem solver will ensure your employability.

 When I was in the corporate world, I was part of several restructuring and retrenchment exercises and my experience has been that the company always held onto the people who solve problems.
 Always.
 Even if their positions were redundant, the company found a new position for them to fill so that they could do what they do best.
 Whether you’re working for a big organisation or a small start-up, the leaders or owners will always find a way to retain those who find solutions.

 3. Rules of Successful Corporate Career: Own your development.